Battle of Hill 70: Affairs south of the Souchez

 To create a threat to Lens, Horne intended that XIII Corps on the southern flank would attack to reach better positions between the villages of Gavrelle and Oppy by advancing the front line for 200–500 yd on a 2300 yd front.
 The 4th Canadian Division on the left flank of the Canadian Corps south of the Souchez River (a tributary of the Deûle) and the 46th (North Midland) Division on the right of I Corps, north of the river, were to attack on a front of 4800 yd to eliminate a German salient from Avion to the west end of Lens and to occupy Hill 65 (Reservoir Hill).
 I Corps was to plan for an attack on Hill 70 with the 6th Division on the left (northern) flank.
-Horne expected that the operations would take place in early July but found that many of the best heavy guns were to be sent to Flanders and brought forward the date to 28 June.
-The plans were made less ambitious; the XIII Corps scheme was retained but the attack either side of the Souchez was reduced to the capture the German front line west of Avion and Hill 65; the Hill 70 plan was postponed.
+Horne expected that the operations would take place in early July but found that much of the best heavy artillery was to be sent to Flanders and brought forward the date to 28 June.
+The plans were reduced in scope; the XIII Corps scheme was retained but the attack either side of the Souchez was limited to the capture the German front line west of Avion and Hill 65; the Hill 70 plan was postponed.

-28 June was dull, humid and storm clouds appeared in the south during the afternoon.
+The morning of 28 June was dull, humid and storm clouds appeared in the south during the afternoon.
 The First Army artillery, assisted by Third Army guns en route to Flanders, began a bombardment along the 14 mi army front from Gavrelle northwards to Hulluch.
 The simulation of a much bigger attack on Lens was enhanced by lightning, thunder and a downpour, which began at 7:10 p.m. when the infantry advance began.
-The adjacent brigades of the 31st and 5th divisions had been bombarded in their jumping-off trenches at 5:30 p.m. and suffered 200 casualties before the advance began.
+The adjacent brigades of the 31st Division and the 5th Division had been bombarded in their jumping-off trenches at 5:30 p.m. and had suffered 200 casualties before the advance began.
 The survivors moved so fast that when a German counter-barrage fell on no man's land three minutes later, the British were on the far side and suffered no harm.
-The attackers had few casualties, took 200 prisoners and counted 280 dead German soldiers.
+The attackers suffered few casualties, took 200 prisoners and counted 280 dead German soldiers.
 Gavrelle Mill and a new line was consolidated, despite the rainstorm, from which the areas to the north-east and east around Neuvireuil and Fresnes could be observed, along with Greenland Hill to the south-west.